Differences Between Fall Restraint and Fall Arrest Systems

 Falls from heights are one of leading causes of work-related deaths in New Zealand.
 Fall restraint systems and fall arrest systems are crucial for the safety of those working at heights.
+'Fall Restraint' and 'Fall Arrest' are often mistaken as the same concept.

 The information below will help you understand the features of the different height safety equipment, what each system is used for and how it protects workers.